-- An investment policy aligned with ESG criteria
+- ESG investment policy

-- Exemplary own operational management
+- Sustainable operational management

 - Transparent reporting

 Our key body for sustainability agendas is the Group ESG Committee, which was formed in 2021.
-It consists of members of the Management Board of UNIQA Insurance Group AG and heads of key departments, meets on a quarterly basis and provides the Management Board with recommendations to help them make decisions on ESG topics.
-The Committee is responsible for integrating and enhancing ESG aspects in insurance, investment and asset management activities, along with the strategic definition and continuous development of ESG-related ambitions for the entire UNIQA Group.
+It consists of members of the Management Board of UNIQA Insurance Group AG and heads of key departments, meets on a quarterly basis and provides the Management Board with recommendations to help them make decisions on ESG matters.
+The Committee is responsible for integrating and enhancing ESG factors in insurance, investment and asset management activities, along with the strategic definition and continuous development of ESG-related ambitions for the entire UNIQA Group.
 Its tasks also include drafting and introducing appropriate guidelines.